 This approach will increase your conversion rate as opposed to saying, “Hey, here are 10 fields to fill in, enjoy!”.

-Remember that you’re paying money to get them to come specifically to this page and get conversions, and then they’re being served with different opportunities to be distracted and bounce from the page.
+Remember that you’re paying money to get them to come specifically to this page and get conversions.
+Then they’re being served with different opportunities to be distracted and bounce from the page.

-If this was my landing page design I’d scrap this whole section because let’s be honest, nobody wants to read all of this.
-A very small limited group of people will sit down and start reading, “Our automated sales assistant identifies the…” and even then there’s a high chance of them bouncing.
+If I was going to design this landing page I’d scrap this whole section because let’s be honest, nobody wants to read all of this.
+A very small group of people will sit down and start reading, “Our automated sales assistant identifies the…”, and even then there’s a high chance of them bouncing.

 There needs to be some sort of engagement going on here.
 A video that catches their eye, GIFs that actually amuse them, anything that will make the page stand out and sell your service.

 This one really bothers me.
 5-star reviews are great, but why don’t you have them on this page?
 Why are you not getting me to trust you unless I leave the page?